 On my next layover in Mexico City, enroute to Cancun, I opted for the metro bus, straight from the airport into downtown and just walked around this historic city – Bellas Artes garden with its sculptures, El Zócalo, the main public square also known as the Plaza de la Constitución, and into the national cathedral bordering it, an absolutely stunning structure.
 Finding my way back to the bus stop and getting the bus back to the airport was a “challenge” but hey, what is life without a challenge?
 At the time of travel, the exchange rate was US $1 to 17/18 + MXN Pesos.
 The bus was about $2, even less in UK pounds!

-Cost = Metro bus 30 MXN, Entry to Frida Kahlo museum 200 MXN
+Costs = Metro bus 30 MXN; Entry to Frida Kahlo museum 200 MXN

 What I learnt?
 Airport taxis are expensive regardless of airport or country

 Southwestern Mexico, officially called the Free and Sovereign State of Oaxaca, known for its colonial buildings and home to archaeological sites Monte Alban, and Mitla.
 Lovers of culture you need to visit this place el pronto.
 My connecting flight was delayed by an hour and I arrived at my Airbnb lodging about 10ish on the Friday, it was a loooong day.
 I slept well.

 The next day, Saturday was, “packet pickup”, this means going to the expo centre to get your race bib and final instructions for the race.
 That was not without its challenges seeing how long it took me to order breakfast, on account of my lack of Español.
 You’d think I’d get a guide book or a translation app (hello roaming charges?), but why must life be linear?